joshwashywash/vextreme/README.md

 # Vextreme

 > **Warning**
-> I won't be maintainging this library.
-I thought I'd write some tests and be done with it but to get the kinds of meaningful tests and *generic-ness* out of the library that I want, I'd be reinventing the wheel.
+> I won't be maintaining this library.
+I thought I'd write some tests and be done with it but in order to get the kinds of meaningful tests and *generic-ness* out of the library that I want, I'd be reinventing the wheel.
 There are already functional libraries that are much more stable/flexible/well-tested for the kinds of tasks that I'd want to do with `Vextreme`.
 If you're looking for an alternative, try [ramdajs](https://ramdajs.com/).

 Type-safe functions for 3-dimensional vectors.